ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 The server provides the text-edits but its up to the client to apply them since it "owns" the text-document.
 {{< /notice >}}

-Often code-actions correspond to a diagnostic they resolve.
+Often, code-actions correspond to a diagnostic they resolve.
 Such code-actions are called "quickfix".
 The exemplary code action I implemented is "Shorten URI".
 The idea is to shorten a URI into its compact ["Curie"](https://www.w3.org/TR/2010/NOTE-curie-20101216/) form.